Kreindler Exemplar Cases

 Kreindler successfully litigated claims arising from the February 12, 2009 crash of Continental Connection Flight 3407 in Clarence Center, New York.
 The Continental Connection Flight 3407 disaster exposed serious safety problems associated with regional airlines’ operations and we are honored to have represented the Flight 3407 families who made improving aviation safety their primary goal.
 The Kreindler 3407 team included Justin Green, Dan Rose, Marc Moller, Noah Kushlefsky and Jim Kreindler.
 The court appointed Jim Kreindler as Chair of the committee of plaintiffs’ lawyers prosecuting the case.
 The court appointed Justin Green and Dan Rose among the lead attorneys representing the plaintiffs.

 In the early morning of August 27, 2006, the Bombardier Canadair Regional Jet 100ER being used for the flight crashed while attempting to take off from Blue Grass Airport in Fayette County, Kentucky, four miles (six kilometers) west of the central business district of the city of Lexington.
 Kreindler played a leading role in the litigation arising from the disaster and successfully obtained a very favorable result for the firm’s client.
-The Kreindler team on the case included Marc Moller and Dan Rose.
+The Kreindler team on the Comair Flight 191 crash case included Marc Moller and Dan Rose.

-Our firm was honored to be appointed to the Plaintiffs’ Executive Committee by the Court to prosecute the claims on behalf of the families of victims from the 2001 crash of American Airlines Flight 587.
+Our firm was honored to be appointed to the Plaintiffs’ Executive Committee by the Court to prosecute the claims on behalf of the families of victims of the 2001 crash of American Airlines Flight 587.

 Steven Pounian was appointed Chairman of the Plaintiffs’ Executive Committee and Robert Spragg served as Liaison Counsel.
 They, along with Dan Rose, successfully prosecuted all claims against American Airlines and Airbus over the past 7 years resulting in hundreds of millions of dollars in compensation for the families.
 This summer, the last passenger case was successfully completed.